 There are strict time limits for bringing a claim:

-- Proceedings must typically start within three years of the date of your injury, unless you have Court approval (for example, you may have extenuating circumstances);
+- Court proceedings must be commenced within three years of the date of your injury, unless you have leave of the Court (i.e. the Court’s approval);

-- However, as you must first receive your statutory lump sum whole permanent impairment compensation, generally leave is granted to bring a claim out of time, until your level of whole permanent impairment is agreed or assessed.
+- However, as there are statutory restrictions which include establishing a degree of whole person impairment (15 % or more), generally leave is granted to bring within three years after your degree of permanent impairment is agreed or assessed.

 How do I bring a claim for Work Injury Damages?

 Bringing a claim for Work Injury Damages is a complex process.
-It is important that you obtain legal advice to ensure all requirements are met for each stage of your claim.
+It is important that you obtain expert legal advice, to ensure all requirements are met at each stage of your claim.

 What will happen to my Workers Compensation benefits?

-The amount of weekly payments that has already been paid to you may also have to be repaid out of your settlement amount.
-Further, the amount of damages you are entitled to may also be reduced if it is shown that your own negligence contributed to your injury.
+The amount of weekly payments that has already been paid to you may also have to be repaid out of your settlement amount or award.
+Further, the total value of the claim may be reduced if it is reasonably arguable / determined that you were partially responsible for your own injuries.

-It is very important to get legal advice as soon as possible if you think your injury or illness was caused by negligence as strict time limits apply.
-Get in contact with our workers compensation lawyers today.
+In light of all of the above, it is very important to get legal advice as soon as possible if you think your injury or illness was caused by negligence, as strict time limits apply.
+Get in contact with our expert workers compensation lawyers today.

-Contact Amanda Robinson or Tom Hunter-Leahy today for a no obligation consultation to discuss your potential Work Injury Damages claim.
+Contact us today for an obligation-free consultation, to discuss your potential Work Injury Damages claim.